Seattle area sees 200 lightning strikes in under an hour Saturday night

 The Seattle area saw about 200 lightning strikes in under an hour paired with heavy rain during an unusual September storm that caused some local power outages.

-The National Weather Service’s Seattle office tallied the 200 strikes between 8 p.m. and 9 p.m. and 1,250 strikes over the course of the evening.
+The National Weather Service’s Seattle office tallied the approximately 200 strikes between 8 p.m. and 9 p.m. and about 1,250 strikes over the course of the evening.

 The storm stopped the University of Washington football game against California at Husky Stadium and caused the Washington State Fair in Puyallup to cancel events and close early.

-Shortly after 9 p.m., Seattle City Light was reporting 95 local outages affecting 1,337 customers.
-But spokesman Greg St. Peter described those numbers as inaccurate, with the potentially dangerous strikes preventing City Light crews from carrying out checks.
+Shortly after 9 p.m., Seattle City Light was reporting 95 active events affecting 1,337 customers.
+But spokesman Greg St. Peter at that time described those numbers as inaccurate, with the potentially dangerous strikes preventing City Light crews from carrying out checks.

-By 9:45 p.m., the utility was reporting 119 outages affecting 2,937 customers, with concentrations in West Seattle and Northeast Seattle.
+By about 11 p.m., the utility was reporting 123 active events affecting 4,583 customers, with concentrations in West Seattle and Northeast Seattle.
 City Light said it wasn’t able yet to provide affected customers with accurate predicted restoration times.

 “There have been a whole lot of strikes hitting power lines, hitting transformers,” St. Peter said.
 “There are have been a lot of momentary outages.
 But it’s all very sporadic.”